 Positive association between vitamin D and testosterone levels have been observed from various research studies.
 Randomised controlled trials (RTA) with 1,362 participants, conducted by Nimptsch et al (2013) has concluded a positive association of vitamin D with total and free testosterone levels.
 The association is linear at lower levels of vitamin D, reaching a plateau at high levels.

 In other words, men with low vitamin D are likely to be found suffering from testosterone deficiency.
 In the UK, we might not get adequate sunshine throughout the whole year but Vitamin D can be found in milk, egg yolks, cheese, cod liver oil and so on.
 Supplementation of vitamin D is required when the level is found to be insufficient or deficient.

-Book an appointment today and find out your levels.
+To learn more about testosterone replacement therapy or book an appointment today and find out your levels.